 Trail upgrades including Eagle Trail, Eagle Pass, and Red Tail Path are nearly completed.
 The trails have been widened and a gravel base added for improved use and sustainability.
 The public is invited to enjoy the new building facility and other significant improvements to Glover Park!

 Glover Park is the perfect setting for families and friends to enjoy a picnic, hike the trails, snow shoe and cross country ski, watch children play at the recently expanded playground, play volleyball and other team sports, or just observe nature firsthand.
 Formal gardens and a native prairie planting beautify the park, and it is not uncommon to observe various butterfly and bird species on their southern migration.
 Regardless of where you live, this rural forty-acre park, "hidden" off N. Glover Road, is easily accessible from Hudson and River Falls by car, bike or foot.

 - Open 8 am to 1/2 hour after sunset, year round

-- Large pavilion with electricity and picnic tables
+- Large pavilions with electricity and picnic tables

 - Two ball fields, North Field and South Field